bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 ## Required.
 Use Markdown formatting.
 Only one paragraph.
 No links allowed.
 ## Should be less than 500 characters
 excerpt: >
-  **Silent payments** unlocks the ability to receive private payments from anyone on a single static address without requiring any interaction or extra on-chain overhead.
+  **Silent payments** are a type of payment that can be made to a unique onchain address for every payment even though the receiver provided the spender with a reusable (offchain) address.
 This helps improve privacy.

 ---

-Traditionally, a new address is generated whenever a user receives two or more payments.
+Traditionally, a new address should be generated whenever a user receives two or more payments.
 This is because when you receive several payments to the same Bitcoin address, others can reasonably assume that the same person received all of those payments even if the payments are later